 Maternal fetal medicine doctors are specialists who have many years of experience with high-risk pregnancies and special procedures.
 The most recent studies suggest that the risk for complications and miscarriage after CVS or amniocentesis is very low with experienced providers such as ours.

 Will my activities be restricted following my procedure?

 After your procedure, you can do most normal activities, including walking and driving.
 For the next 24 hours, you should not lift anything heavier than 10 pounds, participate in strenuous activity or exercise, or have sexual intercourse.

 When do I receive results?

 Results are usually ready in about 2 weeks.
 A genetic counselor will call you to discuss the results as soon as they are available.
-Your doctor/midwife will also receive a letter with your results.
+Your doctor/midwife will also receive a notice about your results.

 Will a normal test guarantee a normal baby?

 No. Both CVS and amniocentesis will identify chromosome conditions such as Down syndrome.
 These tests do not detect other kinds of problems such as cerebral palsy, autism, heart defects and many forms of mental retardation.